cherry tree bonsai

 Potting and Repotting

 You can repot your cherry blossom bonsai once every two to three years.
 Put it in a well-draining potting mix when you are finished.
 Organic soil is your best option.
-Late winter is the best time to repot, as the plant will have stopped flowering.
+Late winter is the best time to repot, as the miniature trees will have stopped flowering.
 Potting the plant will help the plant develop more compact, vigorous roots.

 Pruning a Cherry Blossom Bonsai